-Operating a narrow aisle lift truck safely demands skill and experience, that is why only trained and authorized people may use them.
-Lift truck operations involve more than the individual operator, truck and operating environment.
+Operating a narrow aisle lift truck safely demands skill and experience, which is why only trained and authorized people may use them.
+Lift truck operations involve more than the individual operator, truck, and operating environment.
 For optimum performance and safety, it requires all of those factors to work together.

 Narrow aisle lift trucks have the capacity to turn in tight aisles and restricted spaces and can lift loads to heights exceeding 28 feet.
 A fully loaded truck can weigh more than 12,000 pounds, that’s roughly equivalent to 4 cars.